tsherif/space-shooter.c/ARCHITECTURE.md

 #### Linux

 OpenGL context creation on Linux is also convoluted but doesn't require dummy context creation.
-The first step is to find a framebuffer configuration that satisfies the rendering requirements:
+The first step is to find a framebuffer configuration that satisfies the rendering requirements.

 ```c
 int32_t numFBC = 0;